dataloop-ai-apps/dtlpy-metrics/docs/dtlpymetrics_fxns.md

     * Output:
         * `item`: the original item entity

+* `consensus_agreement`
+  * Description: This function determines the consensus agreement score for a given set of annotators based on an agreement threshold.

 * `create_model_score`
     * Description: This function takes model predictions (i.e. annotations) and calculates the score for each prediction.